nova-sdk/nova-galaxy/docs/core_concepts/datasets.rst

     my_dataset = Dataset(path="/SNS/path/to/file.txt", remote_file=True)

-Datasets can be uploaded by to a store by calling the upload method.
+Datasets can be uploaded to a store by calling the upload method.

 .. code-block:: python